sourcegraph/about/handbook/engineering/cloud/index.md

 We are looking to grow this team to 8 engineers by hiring an additional [Frontend Engineer](../hiring/software-engineer-frontend.md) and a [Backend Engineer](../hiring/software-engineer-backend.md).

 [Tomás will be transitioning back to an IC role](https://docs.google.com/document/d/1vsX7Xq8GZ1P9lK8JfJHq0-E8_Dl4awCLpu0g1BZMR2o/edit), as soon as we identify a new manager for this team.
 TODO(@nick): Write job description.

+When the Cloud effort has achieved its goals then this team will turn into a backend platform team and frontend engineers will join the [web platform team](../web/index.md#web-platform).